 The common issue is those that seek to be innovative or claim to invest in innovation end up caught in de-risking cycles.
 They attempt to hedge ideas or opportunities with processes, structure, or systems and essentially end up with something hardly innovative.
 Nothing new comes from old ways of thinking.
 Nothing truly innovative will come out of a calm structure and process.
 The old adage, “high risk, high reward”, is true.
 If you want big wins, you have to take big risks.

-This is not to say we planing, research, and process has no value.
-It does have value.
+This is not to say planing, research, and process has no value.
+Business planning does have value.
 Imagine standing on a cliff, ready to make a cliff dive.
-You asses the direction of the wind.
+You assess the direction of the wind.
 You take stock of the distance and the landing area.
 Perhaps you play out the jump in your mind a few times, thinking through the moves you’ll make and how you might adjust for the wind.
 Eventually, you have to jump.
 Once you jump, you’re on your way.
 Your instincts and training take over at this point, no matter what happens.
 Should a large gust of wind come about, your plan is junk.
 You have to adjust as you fall.
 You can’t start over – you just adjust.

 When it comes to innovative ideas, it’s much like the cliff jump.
 There’s no amount of planning or process that could prepare you for the gust of wind on the way down.
 Ideas will hit all sorts of roadblocks and setbacks.
 This is why they are risky.
 Eventually, they must launch and learn to pivot and adjust on their fall.
 Some have described innovation as jumping out of an airplane and building your parachute on the way down.
 If that’s the case, perhaps you’d rather jump out of a plane with a seamstress than a skydiver.
 A standard skydiving plan doesn’t include “be good and sewing.”